-The Democratic Republic of the Congo has confirmed cases of Ebola in the provinces of North Kivu, South Kivu, and Ituri.
+The Democratic Republic of the Congo continues to report Ebola cases in North Kivu province.

 Ebola Virus Disease (EVD) is a highly contagious infection caused by one of five virus species belonging to the Filoviridae family believed to be carried by fruit bats.
 The Zaïre, Sudan, Taï Forest, and Bundibugyo viruses cause illness in humans while the Reston species affects animals.

 It is still unclear how the virus originated or how it lives in the natural environment, but it is believed to be a zoonosis (an animal disease that can spread to humans).
 Fruit bats are the suspected natural hosts that transmit the virus to other animals such as gorillas, chimpanzees, or monkeys.
 If a person comes into close contact with infected wildlife, they can spread the infection to other humans.

 Person to person transmission occurs when coming into contact with the blood, organs, and bodily fluids of infected persons or cadavers without proper infection control gear (like masks, gloves, and gowns).
 Transmission can also occur when coming into direct contact with contaminated surfaces and materials such as clothing, unsterilized medical instruments, and infected blood products.
 So far, scientists have not been able to prove that the infection spreads among humans through air particles by sneezing or coughing.